 Define the topic of the meeting exactly.
-It is best to formulate active, that is, the topic should always contain a verb.
-It is even better if you formulate the topic as a question: "Should we launch the product XY in the market?"
-The more limited the topic is, the higher the success of the meeting.
+It is best to formulate it actively, which means that the topic should always contain a verb.
+It is even better if you formulate the topic as a question: “Should we launch the XY product on the market?”
+The more narrow the topic, the higher the success of the meeting.

 Now set the agenda - there must be no meeting without an agenda - and focus on a few points.

-Sort the agenda items by importance (the main topic first) and avoid those that participants can not prepare for (such as "miscellaneous" or "miscellaneous").
+Sort the agenda items according to their importance (the most important topic first) and avoid those that the participants cannot prepare for (such as “Miscellaneous” or “Miscellaneous”).

 Provide relevant information